Best Local Columnist

 “A WING AND A PRAYER,” BY CLAIRE GOFORTH

-Finalists: “Queen of the Underground,” Josué Cruz; “The Summer of ’64,” Scott A. Grant
+Favorites: “Queen of the Underground,” Josué Cruz; “The Summer of ’64,” Scott A. Grant

 OK, y’all made us so proud with this one!
 Not only did Folio Weekly readers share their love for our editor by voting her story the Best Folio Weekly Cover Story of 2017, but you also spread that love to the delicate, and teetering-toward-extinction Florida grasshopper sparrow.
 It’s a lovefest!
 The story detailed the work of a coalition that includes the local White Oak Conservation, Rare Species Conservatory Foundation, Florida Park Services and others racing to save these plucky li’l creatures.